-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

-Assessment Feedback: Feedback will be given to the class after the examinations on the standard College Examination Summary Sheet.
+Assessment Feedback: Feedback will be given to the class after the examinations on the standard Faculty Examination Summary Sheet.

 Failure Redemption: If rules allow - standard University provisions with marks capped.
 Any re-examination of this module will be by written examination only (100%).